 I got a request from Nelson (a BB reader) last week to make some homemade mac n’ cheese and what a fantastic idea it was.
 I really need some mac n’ cheese in my life right about now.
 Of course, there is the issue of guilt surrounding eating large quantities of cheese, so I added a good dose of broccoli to rationalize it all.
 Ha. right.
 But if you don’t want broccoli shells and cheese, just leave out the broccoli, make everything else as directed, and you’ll have a good classic mac n’ cheese.

-Making a cheese sauce can be a little bit intimidating at first but give it a shot.
+Making a cheese sauce can be a little bit intimidating at first, but give it a shot.
 Once you get the hang of it, it’s super easy.
-The thickening action of the roux is kinda like magic, very mysterious but you gotta learn to trust it.
+The thickening action of the roux is kinda like magic; very mysterious but you gotta learn to trust it.
 It will thicken.

 Then there is the hot sauce.
 I add just a little to add flavor but not really any heat.
 The hot sauce is completely optional.
 Many people add dry mustard which has a similar effect on the flavor.
 It just gives it a little zing.
 In the end, the cheese sauce is all about tasting and adjusting.
 And really, who’s complaining about repeatedly tasting cheese sauce?
 No one.